If you’re feeling as though the amount of phone scams you’re receiving is on the rise, well, you are right.

 While the latest spoofing trends will always come and go, one underlying fact remains – scammers don’t care about your personal privacy and will stop at nothing to steal from you.
 And they’ll continue to do so because it’s still so easy and nearly consequence-free.

-Ok, is it really that hard to stop these scam calls?
+Is it really that hard to stop these scam calls?

 You may be thinking “spam and scam calls have been around forever – is it really that hard for the government to stop these fraudsters?”
 The truth?
 Yes, it is.
 There are a few reasons tracing, blocking, and reprimanding offenders is difficult for government organizations such as the FCC and FTC.